ucsdwcsng/Tiny_Twin/z_docs/logging.md

 ## Logging MAC and PHY level metrics

+To log any of the below quantities, follow any of the flags below by any non-zero number.

 TTI level logging:
-- `-S`: Log UL SNR
+- `-S`: Log SNR and RSRP
-- `-Q`: Log DL CQI
+- `-Q`: Log CQIs
-- `-P`: Log cumulative gNB throughput in  UL and DL both
+- `-P`: Log cumulative gNB throughput in  UL and DL both.
+ALso logs whether MAC ReTxs occur in a given TTI.
-- `-X`: Logs whether MAC level ReTransmissions (UL and DL) occur in a given TTI.
-Also logs the MCS of the transmission across a given TTI.
+- `-X`: Logs the MCS of the transmission across a given TTI.

 Will move to the config file soon.